technicat/technicat/README.md

-A publisher who owes me royalties just spammed me.
-Accounting and marketing need to coordinate.
+A writer was telling me how programmers have poor social skills, and I'm thinking, the irony.